Z80-Retro/BASIC/BBCBASIC.md

 ```

 Note that BBC BASIC wants all the commands and keywords entered in upper case.
-Note the upper case language tokens in this not-yet working demo game I was working on:
+Note the upper case language tokens in this demo game I wrote.
+(Use the `,` and `.` keys to move left and right to avoid the asteroids!)

 ```
   300 REM shut off the cursor